netscaler/netscaler-k8s-ingress-controller/docs/crds/waf.md

 ## WAF CRD definition

 The WAF CRD is available in the Citrix ingress controller GitHub repository at [waf-crd.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/crd/waf/waf-crd.yaml).
-The WAF CRD provides attributes for the various options that are required to define the web application firewall policies on Citrix ADC.
+The WAF CRD provides attributes for the various options that are required to define the web application firewall policies on Netscaler.

 ## WAF CRD attributes